WeiChiaChang/easter-eggs-mobile/README.md

 }
 ```

-> The setting of JavaScript part all done, magic will show just still need a little bit addition on HTML, keep going! 💪
+> Magic will show with a little bit etting on HTML, keep going ! 💪

 Add `class name` and `data-src` attribute on your `<a>` tags in your <b>HTML</b> structure, take `ghost` for example :